-Advising is a key component of the Gallatin M.A. program.
-Throughout the individualized program, the student has access to a good deal of expert help to negotiate the resources of a large university and to enhance his or her program goals.
+Advising is a key component of the Gallatin MA program.
+Throughout the individualized program, the student has access to a good deal of expert help to negotiate the resources of a large university and to enhance their program goals.
 Students should be aware of the advising resources that are available at Gallatin.

 The primary adviser might be a member of the Gallatin faculty or a faculty member in another department of NYU.
 (In rare cases, the adviser may be a scholar or professional in another institution.)
 In either case, the goal is to match the student with a faculty adviser with specific expertise in the core area of inquiry and practice.
 Incoming students are welcome to suggest advisers with whom they would like to work.